-The California commercial lease agreement should be used for any type of retail, office, or industrial property located within the State that it’s owner would like to rent to an individual or business.
-In the case of renting to a business, it is a good idea for the landlord to seek a guaranty to make sure that if the entity does not pay that the person is personally liable for any unpaid receivables.
+A California commercial lease agreement may be used to establish rental terms for any retail, office, or industrial property located within the State.
+If renting to a business, the landlord should seek a guaranty to ensure that if the tenant does not pay, the person in charge of making payments is liable for any unpaid receivables.

-There are two (2) main types of commercial leases; Triple Net (NNN) and Gross.
-A triple net lease is an agreement where the tenant will not only pay the fixed amount of rent every month but also all costs that are related to the property including but not limited to; Common Area Maintenance (CAM’s), Taxes, and Insurance.
-A gross lease is when the tenant pays a monthly payment while the landlord covers all other expenses.
+There are three (3) main types of commercial leases: Triple Net (NNN), Gross, and Modified Gross.
+A triple net lease is an agreement where the tenant pays both the fixed amount of rent and all costs related to the property (e.g., common area maintenance, taxes, and insurance).
+A gross lease is used when the tenant pays a monthly payment while the landlord covers all other expenses.
 The modified gross lease requires the tenant to pay a monthly payment in addition to some of the property expenses.